ecosherwood/ecosherwood.github.io/_posts/2017-09-28-Chesapeake-Adventures-on-Fox-Island.md

 ---
   layout: post
   title: "Chesapeake Adventures on Fox Island"
   author: "Claire Moran"
+  author-pic: claire.jpg
   tags: [Chesapeake, Biodiversity, 2017, Conductivity, Turbidity, Depth]
-image:
-  feature: 99562911.jpeg
+  img: 99562911.jpeg
 ---

  After months of studying the health of the Sandy Spring and our neck of the Anacostia and Chesapeake Bay watershed, some of our group members traveled to Fox Island from June 19th to June 21st.
 The Smithsonian sponsored our trip with the Chesapeake Bay Foundation, allowing us to travel to the old hunting lodge and learn firsthand about the health of the bay, particularly in comparison to our area of the watershed.
 Finally, after our engaging school year came to a close, our long-awaited trip began as a group of six Ecosherwood members boarded the bus, and headed toward Crisfield, Maryland.
 Once we arrived at Crisfield, we boarded the CBF’s boat and thus our “#ecosherwoodtakesfoxisland” adventure began.

 Upon our arrival at Fox Island, we discussed our goals for the trip and reached the agreement that a vital aspect of our trip would be to have fun while collecting fascinating data about the health of the bay.
 First, we ventured to Smith Island, specifically Tylerton, to speak with natives about the rising sea level, the crabbing crisis, and life on the island.
 Despite the news frenzy, many of the island natives remained unconcerned while discussing safety threats to their beloved home.
 However, the next day as we traveled to Tangier Island, locals portrayed a completely different story.
 One woman was immensely distressed about the imminent danger posed by rising sea on the island, and spent a lot of time speaking with us about the town and their efforts to raise imperative awareness and funds for a sea wall.

 ![Jets Hat]({{site.github.url }}/assets/img/75658686.jpeg)